-Geographic Connection to Pennsylvania: Reading, Berks County
+Geographic Connection to Pennsylvania: Birdsboro, Berks County

 Born in Berks County, frontiersman Daniel Boone blazed the Wilderness Road to Kentucky.

 Daniel Boone was born in October 1734, in Reading, Pennsylvania.
 He served in the French and Indian War (1754-1763) under the British, but he later fought against them in the American Revolutionary War (1775-1783).
 He founded Boonesborough on September 8, 1775, and later served in the Virginia state assembly (1781, 1784, and 1791).
 He died in Femme Osage creek in September 1820.

 Daniel Boone was born on October 22, 1734, near Reading, Pennsylvania.
 The exact location and date of his birth are still under dispute.
 Boone was born to Squire and Sarah Boone, and he was the sixth of 11 children.
 His father worked primarily as a blacksmith and weaver, and he and his wife, Sarah Morgan, built a log cabin in the Oley Valley in 1731, which is where Daniel Boone was later born.

 Boone received very little formal education, but he became very proficient at hunting and trailblazing the wilderness.
 He grew up as a Pennsylvania Quaker, since his mother was a Quaker from Wales.
 He received his first rifle in 1747 and picked up hunting skills from local Indians and neighbors.
 This same year, the Boone family became the subject of scrutiny and controversy in the Quaker community.
 The eldest child, Sarah, had married a "worldling," or non-Quaker, which was not permitted.
 The Boone's oldest son also married a "worldling" and the debate that ensued resulted in the expulsion of Boone's father from the church.
 Daniel Boone never attended church again, although he always thought of himself as a Christian and baptized all of his children.